tylerpcarter/inls161/schedule/tufte.md

 [Identity 2.0 Keynote - OSCON 2005 - Dick Hardt](https://www.youtube.com/watch?v=RrpajcAgR1E)

+A gold star to whomever accurately counts the number of slides used.

 Finally, choose a topic and write a paragraph summarizing the topic that you would like to present and why you wish to do so.

 Previous: [Death by PowerPoint]({{ base.url }}/schedule/death-by-powerpoint/).